ErraticPattern/obsidian-ideas/2 - Source Material/Articles/niedermeyerDipoleTheoryElectroencephalography1996.md

+> Coming back to Litt'sZ8definition,let us focus on the statement that "electrical potentials .. .can be modeled by dipoles."
+Again: can be modeled.

+- **Color**: #ffd400 (Yellow)
+- **Date**: 2025-01-04 12:37 am

+---

 > even the clinical electroencephalographer occasionally encounters potentials of opposite phase that would have to be considered as the expression of a dipole.